-How do stair lifts enable the aging population in Malaysia?
+How do stair lifts enable the ageing population in Malaysia?

 A spike in demand for mobility technologies to assist the elderly, especially those with physical limitations, has gradually increased.
 Falling down the stairs is reported to be one of the top causes of serious injury for elders, not just in Malaysia, but all over the world, and most elders are struggling to use the stairs due to old age.

-By having a stair lift or stair chair lift installed, the persons with limited mobility can easily move up and down the house safely.
+By having a stairlift or stair chair lift installed, persons with limited mobility can easily move up and down the house safely.
 It reduces the stress they feel whenever they use stairs, keeps them feel safe and sound inside the home.

-With that said, these ever-growing technological advances of stair chair lift enable the aging population of Malaysia and allowing them to continue living their lives as normal as they need to be.
+With that said, these ever-growing technological advances of stair chair lifts enable the ageing population of Malaysia and allowing them to continue living their lives as normal as they need to be.
 It allows them to live independently with all the safety features and care needed.

 Dato' Sri Dr. Mohd Uzir Mahidin.
 "Current Population Estimates, Malaysia, 2020."
 Department of Statistics Malaysia.
 15 July 2020. https://www.dosm.gov.my/v1/index.php?r=column/cthemeByCat&cat=155&bul_id=OVByWjg5YkQ3MWFZRTN5bDJiaEVhZz09&menu_id=L0pheU43NWJwRWVSZklWdzQ4TlhUUT09